sfgabe/OITProjects/MQTT_Numpad_Remote/README.md

 - 9 [LEDs](https://amzn.to/3785W3Y) (optional)
 - a [nodeMCU / ESP8266 board](https://amzn.to/2JWhQF0)
 - a [HomeAssistant installation](https://www.home-assistant.io/) with an MQTT server enabled
-- printed or CNC cut grid and enclosure - basic printed enclosure and handwire mechanical keyboard grid [from these files on Thingiverse](https://www.thingiverse.com/thing:4222157)
+- printed or CNC cut grid and enclosure - basic printed enclosure and handwire mechanical keyboard grid [from these files on Thingiverse](https://www.thingiverse.com/thing:4222157).
+I started with the printed enclosure and eventually just made a wooden box for it as an upgrade,

 #### Assembly: ####
 Push the switches into the printed grid and follow the handwiring guide for the [Void9](https://victorlucachi.ro/journal/void9-wiring-guide/) here.
 Wire the switches and diodes according to the tutorial _(only up to step 7)_.